One common concern about vegan diets is whether they provide your body with all the vitamins and minerals it needs.

 The only scientifically proven way for vegans to reach these levels is by consuming B12-fortified foods or taking a vitamin B12 supplement.
 B12-fortified foods commonly include plant milk, soy products, breakfast cereals, and nutritional yeast.

-Some plant foods seem to contain a form of vitamin B12 naturally, but there’s still debate on whether this form is active in humans (7Trusted Source, 8Trusted Source, 9Trusted Source, 10Trusted Source, 11Trusted Source, 12Trusted Source, 13Trusted Source).
+Some plant foods seem to contain vitamin B12 naturally, but there’s still debate on whether this form is active in humans (7Trusted Source, 8Trusted Source, 9Trusted Source, 10Trusted Source, 11Trusted Source, 12Trusted Source, 13Trusted Source).

 What’s more, no scientific evidence supports depending on unwashed organic produce as a reliable source of vitamin B12.